-Next, you need to tell Android to tie your application into the Quick Search list. То do that. need add suggestion you to the Box android:includeInGlobalSearch attribute to your searchable XML, setting it should You probably also consider adding the to true.
+Next, you need to tell Android to tie your application into the Quick Search suggestion list.
+To do that. need you android:includeInGlobalSearch attribute to your searchable XML, setting it should You probably also consider adding to true.

 android:searchSettingsDescription, as this will be shown in the UI for the user to configure what suggestions the Quick Search Box shows.